Can authorities make you unlock your smartphone with your face?

 Even if you're not worried about the potential for law enforcement accessing your phone, Franken raised the question of who might potentially have access to a person's face print and how Apple might potentially respond to law enforcement requests for access to face print data or the Face ID system.

+The answer: They can't access Face ID data since it's encrypted and never leaves the device.

-An Apple representative did not immediately respond to NBC News' request for comment.
-However, the company has a history of taking a strong stance on encryption.
+Apple has a history of taking a strong stance on encryption.
 The company declined to help authorities crack into an iPhone used by one of the San Bernardino shooters in 2015, arguing that creating a back door into the devices lead to a slippery slope when it comes to user privacy.

 Authorities ultimately said they were able to access the iPhone without Apple's assistance.